kbuntrock/openapi-maven-plugin/docs/quick-start.md

 # 🚀 Quick Start

+This plugin can be used in two different ways, depending on your needs:

+**Command-Line Mode**: The fastest way to have a first contact with this plugin is to invoke it directly from the command line.
+This mode is ideal for quickly testing whether the plugin integrates correctly with your project.
+However, it provides only limited configuration options.
+For full customization and smoother usage, we recommend configuring the plugin in your pom.xml.

+**Pom.xml configuration**: Defining the plugin directly in your pom.xml is the most common and convenient approach for everyday use.
+This method offers a complete set of configuration options, making it easier to adapt the plugin to your project’s needs.

+---
 ## ⚡ Command Line

 The quickest way to generate a documentation is to directly invoke the plugin via the command line: